French cuisine: History

+Categories

 Restaurant staff

 Larger restaurants and hotels in France employ extensive staff and are commonly referred to as either the kitchen brigade for the kitchen staff or dining room brigade system for the dining room staff.
 This system was created by Georges Auguste Escoffier.
 This structured team system delegates responsibilities to different individuals who specialize in certain tasks.
 The following is a list of positions held both in the kitchen and dining rooms brigades in France: